Looking for more?

 - Hold a full UK car driving licence

 - Hold an LGV driving licence

-- Be currently employed as a warranted Police Officer
+Please note a candidate may not be currently employed as a warranted Police Officer.

 You can apply at www.northeastjobs.org.uk